 Resolution Strategies

-Get current on all your past tax returns and make up any current payroll tax deposits.
+For starters, you should definitely get current on all your past tax returns and make up any current payroll tax deposits.
 File Form 433-B to allow you to provide details about your business income, assets, expenses, and debts.
 Then provide documentation including bank statements, profit and loss statements, monthly bills, and accounts receivable with aging reports.

 After you do all that, request in writing an installment agreement with the IRS to allow you to pay down the rest of your payroll tax debt, penalties, and interest.
 If you cannot pay the total amount, even over time, you can apply for an offer in compromise or short-term deferral of your payroll tax debt.